Generation of 3D Molecules in Pockets via Language Model: Methods

 \subsubsection{Decoder}

-The molecule generation process is implemented by two decoders: one 2D topology decoder ($D_{2D}$) generates FSMILES tokens and local coordinates, and the other decoder generates 3D global coordinates ($D_{3D}$).
-First, the next token is predicted using $D_{2D}$.
-The latest 2D token is then input to the 3D global coordinates decoder.
-A 3D global coordinates decoder predicts the global coordinates of the molecule.
+The molecule generation process is implemented by two decoders: one 2D topology decoder ($D_{\text{2D}}$) generates FSMILES tokens and local coordinates, and the other decoder generates 3D global coordinates ($D_{\text{3D}}$).
+First, the next token is predicted using $D_{\text{2D}}$, then the latest 2D token is input to $D_{\text{3D}}$.
+The 3D global coordinates decoder predicts the global coordinates of the new fragment in the molecule.
 Both decoders simultaneously predict the local coordinates $r$, $\theta$, and $\phi$, particularly the radial distance ($r$), bond angle ($\theta$), and dihedral angle ($\phi$) of the molecule.
-The local coordinates prediction by $D_{3D}$ only serves as an auxiliary training task.
+The local coordinates prediction by $D_{\text{3D}}$ only serves as an auxiliary training task.